katebry/learn-go-tdd/README.md

 Test 7: `maps/dictionary.go` - a function that returns a definition when a word is searched for

+Test 8: `di/di.go` - a function that tests the printing of a Greeter function

 Further Reading:

 - [slices](https://go.dev/blog/slices-intro)